elahe-badali/dockerized_Airbnb_package/README.md

 Airbnb Ops is a small, reproducible Python data pipeline for building a neighbourhood-level summary from sample Airbnb listing data.

-The project demonstrates a basic MLOps/data-ops workflow:
+The project demonstrates a basic MLOps/data-ops workflow.

-- package code with a `src/` layout
-- read raw CSV inputs
-- remove direct PII and pseudonymize host identifiers
-- transform listing-level data into neighbourhood-level metrics
-- validate the final output
-- expose the pipeline through a Typer CLI
-- run the same workflow locally, with Docker, or with DVC

 ---